istio/istio.io/content/en/blog/2024/v1-apis/index.md

 Declarative APIs, such as those used by Kubernetes and Istio, decouple the _description_ of a resource from the _implementation_ that acts on it.

-[Istio's feature phase definitions](https://istio.io/latest/docs/releases/feature-stages/) describe how a stable feature — one that is deemed ready for production use at any scale, and comes with a formal deprecation policy — should be matched with a `v1` API.
+[Istio's feature phase definitions](/docs/releases/feature-stages/) describe how a stable feature — one that is deemed ready for production use at any scale, and comes with a formal deprecation policy — should be matched with a `v1` API.
 We are now making good on that promise, with our API versions matching our feature stability for both features that have been stable for some time, and those which are being newly designated as stable in this release.

+Although there are currently no plans to discontinue support for the previous `v1beta1` and `v1alpha1` API versions, users are encouraged to manually transition to utilizing the `v1` APIs by updating their existing YAML files.

 ## Telemetry API